-Pokémon Go Nests: Here's how to find them!
+Pokémon Go Nests: When they migrate and how to find them!

 Dratini haven't nested since the very first weeks of the game.
 They can be found, albeit rarely, at water spawns.

-If you have a PokéStop or spawn point that gets frequent and multiple Magikarp, and its right on the water, odds are you'll get infrequent Dratini as well.
-Piers are among the best places to wait and hope for Dratini.
+If you have a local water spawn or several that gets frequent and multiple Magikarp, odds are you'll get infrequent Dratini as well.
+That includes PokéStops and cluster spawns near docks, piers, along rivers and lakes, etc.

+Those are all are among the best places to walk and hope for Dratini.

 What about Snorlax, Dragonite, and Lapras?